mitsuba-renderer/mitsuba3/docs/src/getting_started/compiling.rst

     mitsuba -m scalar-spectral-polarized scene.xml

-selects a specific variant that you selected in :monsp:`mitsuba.conf`.
+selects a specific variant that you selected in :monosp:`mitsuba.conf`.
 Call ``mitsuba --help`` to print additional information about various command line arguments.